ageneslaw/pccm_key_articles/index.md

 ## <a name='ARDSmechanicalventilationandlunginjury'></a>ARDS, mechanical ventilation, and lung injury

 * [1998.
 Meduri, G. Umberto, et al.](Meduri Steroids in ARDS 1998.pdf) **“Effect of Prolonged Methylprednisolone Therapy in Unresolving Acute Respiratory Distress Syndrome.”** _JAMA_, vol. 280, no. 2, July 1998, p.
 159, doi:10.1001/jama.280.2.159.
   * Small, single center RCT of methylprednisolone in ARDS.
 Very controversial.
 Showed improvement in mortality, organ dysfunction scores, and successful extubation.
-Subsequent studies have failed to replicate this, and shown rebound worsening after steroids were stopped.
+Subsequent studies have failed to replicate this, and shown rebound worsening after steroids were stopped..

 * [2000.
 The ARDS Network.](ARDSNet Low-TV Ventilation 2000.pdf) **“Ventilation with Lower Tidal Volumes as Compared with Traditional Tidal Volumes for Acute Lung Injury and the Acute Respiratory Distress Syndrome.”** _New England Journal of Medicine_, vol. 342, no. 18, May 2000, pp. 1301–08, doi:10.1056/NEJM200005043421801.
   * Ground-breaking study of low (6mL/kg) versus standard (at the time, 12mL/kg) tidal volume ventilation in ARDS, showing mortality of 31% vs nearly 39% in the two study arms.